-Best Toothpaste For Enamel
+Best Enamel Building Toothpaste

 If you are already using a toothpaste that contains fluoride, you are more than likely preventing enamel loss.
 It’s also important to reduce the amount of acidic food and beverages you consume – stay away from too many sports drinks, sodas and fruit.

-Fluoride is the primary ingredient that most all oral health professionals agree is great for helping maintain a healthy, beautiful smile – at any age.
+Fluoride is the primary ingredient that almost all oral health professionals agree is great for helping maintain a healthy, beautiful smile – at any age.
 Fluoride helps in removing plaque; the main cause of gum disease and tooth decay.
 You will also find that fluoride is great for strengthening tooth enamel.
 Most all ADA-Accepted toothpaste contains fluoride.
 (A list of all ADA-Accredited toothpaste can be found here )

 Tartar Control Toothpastes

 The main thing to know about tartar control formulas is that while they are effective at preventing tartar, they can’t reduce the tartar build-up that is already on your teeth.
 Professional teeth cleaning is the best way to remove existing tartar.

 It is also important to note that some tartar control toothpaste has ingredients that can irritate your gums.
 If you have sensitive gums, you may have to weigh the discomfort you have while brushing your teeth with the benefits of the tartar control formula.